 Solution: Expand LA County's Organizational Grants Program, which supports arts and culture organizations that have been historically or are currently underfunded and under-resourced, including those that represent communities of color, low-income communities and other communities experiencing barriers to participation in the arts.

-Projected Cost/Timeline: \$4.518 million annually Partners: LA County arts and cultural organizations
+Projected Cost/Timeline: \$4.518 million annually, in addition to what is currently allocated

+Partners: LA County arts and cultural organizations

 10. Parks and Libraries Arts Partnership